Tom has been an online writer for over seven years. He is enamored with everything related to cowboys, rodeos, and Western history.

 Handgun tattoos are among the few that, in some cases, are designed to be partially hidden as part of the design.

-As you see below, it's really a compelling look, and one that is somewhat humorous as well.
+As you see above, it's really a compelling look and one that is somewhat humorous as well.
 Let's face it, how many of us wonder what would happen to a guy that has a real gun stuffed in his pants like that and it goes off?

 This pistol design is full of detail, and I'm sure looks fantastic when viewed in its entirety as well.
 And yes, I'm talking about the actual pistol tattoo here.